alastairodhiambo/Parking_App/README.md

 <!-- ABOUT THE PROJECT -->
 ## About The Project

-Final Project for OOP244: Intro to Object Oriented Programming
+Final Project for Intro to Object Oriented Programming class.

 This project simulates a parking complex, allowing vehicles to enter and exit the building.
 There are a limited amount of parking spots and the program acts accordingly.
 The car owners are also able to decide if they want a car wash.